snpathaks/SkinSense/README.md

-# SkinSense – AI-Based Skin Disease Detection System
+# SkinSense – AI-Based Skin Disease Detection System:

 SkinSense is an intelligent web-based platform that leverages AI to detect skin diseases from uploaded images.
 It provides treatment tips, doctor appointment booking, chat assistance, and downloadable reports—all in a modern, user-friendly interface.